bbids/algos/README.md

-I do not guarantee quality and robustness.
+I do not guarantee quality nor robustness.